Automatic HTTPS (ACME / Let's Encrypt)

 renew_before_days = 30 # renew when the cert expires within N days

-state_dir = "/etc/zion/acme" # account key + issued certsZion serves the HTTP-01 challenge in-memory (no disk) on the HTTP listener — the token path /.well-known/acme-challenge/{token} is answered straight from a shared map, so port 80 must be reachable by the ACME server.
+state_dir = "/var/lib/zion/acme" # runtime-written: account key + issued certsZion serves the HTTP-01 challenge in-memory (no disk) on the HTTP listener — the token path /.well-known/acme-challenge/{token} is answered straight from a shared map, so port 80 must be reachable by the ACME server.
+(You do not need a route for it.)
 A background task checks expiry every 12 hours and renews when within renew_before_days, then hot-reloads TLS via ArcSwap with no connection drop.

 Observability